SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector_Basics.md

 Expected duration: 20 minutes.

-## **Production-Level Workflows**
+## Pre-Made Workflows on GitHub

-For those interested in reusing Skyline's pre-made pipelines, which include quality-of-life features and a robust quality gate, please see the [From Code to Product](xref:CICD_Tutorial_GitHub_Code_To_Product) tutorial.
+For those interested in reusing Skyline's pre-made GitHub workflows, which offer robust functionality, quality-of-life features, and a strong quality gate, please see the [From Code to Product](xref:CICD_Tutorial_GitHub_Code_To_Product) tutorial.

 ## Prerequisites